mpieva/quicksand/README.md

 --krakenfilter | N | Kraken-filter with threshold N [0,1] (default: 0)
---level | N | Set BGZF compression level (default: 6) --krakenthreads | N | Number of threads per Kraken process (default: 4)
+--level | N | Set BGZF compression level (default: 6) --krakenthreads | N | Number of threads per Kraken process (default: 4) --analyze | - | Add an analysis step to the end of the pipeline.
+Creates overview over deamination-damage

 ### Nextflow flags
 A selection of built-in Nextflow flags that may be of use (Be aware: only one `-` with these flags):

 Flag | Input Type | Description
 --- | --- | ---
 -resume | - | Resume processing; do not re-run completed processes